 Jessie and Sean’s relationship isn’t the focus of the film.
 It’s more about Sean coming to terms with everything – the move, the death of his mother, his relationship with his father.
 So even though they’re the two main characters, their relationship is more of a background issue.

 But there’s still a lot of potential there.
 The only potential love interest (Jessie’s Native American friend) is hardly that.
 She kisses him on the cheek, that’s it.
 It’s perfectly possible that they’re nothing more than friends.
 (I wouldn’t say that unless it was true.)
 Sean, our main character, has zero love interests (unless you count Cubby, where all of the time that would normally be directed towards a love interest is sent).
 There’s not a lot of selection in a small town in Alaska.
-(I’m considering a move to Alaska myself: favorable sex ratio).
+(I’m considering a move to Alaska myself: there’s a favorable sex ratio).

 Jessie and Sean have pretty much only got each other.
 This becomes even more so the case when they take off for several days to trek through the wilderness together.
 She cooks, she nurses him after his injury, he shoots down her ideas and she outwits him regularly (it’s like they’re married!).
 If they weren’t brother and sister (and if it weren’t a kids movie, and hopefully if they were a little bit older), it would end with a roll in the tent.
 I mostly just like to imagine that, head-fic style.
 It’s VERY cold, you know (wink wink).
 That’s the greatest thing for me about this movie: just picturing them in their tent, trying to fall asleep as the fire dies, shivering, and then…I need to write that fanfic.

 Sean is played by Vincent Kartheiser, best known for his role as Connor on Angel (a strange character) and as Pete Campbell on Mad Men (no less strange of a character).
-I’m a girl who prefers her guy short-haired and clean shaven, so Sean’s long locks are not a point in his favor, but he’s still got a way about him.

-Also, the film is from 1996, so the clothes are already funny.
+They’re good-looking kids but the film is from 1996, so the clothes are already funny.
 It makes me feel old to know that how kids used to dress when I was in middle school is now totally outdated.
 I don’t even want to remember how I used to dress in middle school.

 Now, I don’t know how you came to be on this page.
 Whether you chased a photo here and ended up reading this, whether you actually did a search for one of these movies and now can’t turn away from the train wreck, or whether you have been hopping around articles on this blog (I amuse myself when I call them “articles”) because you liked something else I’ve written.
 But however you came here: 1) I’m sorry, and 2)I’d like to help you understand: I don’t know if I’m the only one who watched Alaska and thought, “I ship it.”
 (If it were newer, and more popular, I know I wouldn’t be the only one.)
 As it is, I just try to be there for that person who comes online looking for something like this.
 Because I used to be that person.
 And it’s lonely.
 I have encountered more than a few people like me who will look at any given brother/sister and ship them incestuously more often than not, but for someone who isn’t like that, I’m sure an entry like this is hard to understand.
 And I’m sure there are even fewer people still who would seek out a movie like this just for the joy of shipping a non-canon brother/sister relationship, but I would.
 And as I always say, if there is anything I have learned in my years on the internet, it’s that I’m never the only one.
-But if you’re not that person, I hope you know enough to ignore most of this.

 I really like movies about treks, and rescue missions, and sabotaging evil poachers, and family relationships, and Alaska, and snow, and mountains, and when you factor in a baby polar bear, well, it makes for a decent time, even putting incest-shipping aside.